Bacon and Crispy Shallot Deviled Eggs

 Deviled Eggs FAQs, Tips, and Tricks:

-- Can you freeze deviled eggs?
+Can you freeze these?
 I don’t recommend it.

-- Can you refrigerate deviled eggs?
+Can you refrigerate them?
 I wouldn’t refrigerate them already assembled, but you can refrigerate the hardboiled eggs and filling ahead of time, then assemble everything before serving.

-- How to transport deviled eggs: These are tougher than other foods to transport, but you can try these containers.
+How to transport: These are tougher than other foods to transport, but you can try these containers.

-- Are these deviled eggs healthy?
+Are these healthy?
 This recipe is Whole30-compliant, paleo, gluten-free, low carb, and dairy-free.
 I think they’re healthy!

 Bacon and Crispy Shallot Deviled Eggs